Helmholtz-UFZ/saqc/README.md

        (i.e. a column index into `data` and `columns`).
        The data and flags for this variable are available via `data[field]` and `flags[field]` respectively
-    + `flagger: flagger.CategoricalBaseFlagger`: An instance of the `CategoricalBaseFlagger` class (more likely one of its subclasses).
+    + `flagger: flagger.CategoricalFlagger`: An instance of the `CategoricalFlagger` class (more likely one of its subclasses).
 To initialize, create or check against existing flags you should use the respective `flagger`-methods (`flagger.empytFlags`, `flagger.isFlagged` and `flagger.setFlag`)